legalmonster/wordpress-cookie-plugin/README.txt

 4. The pop-up also shows your cookie policy

 == Frequently Asked Questions ==
-**Is Legal Monster free?**
+**Is Openli free?**

-You can use Legal Monster for free on 1 domain only, up to 5k consents per month, and up to 100 pages scanned.
+You can use Openli for free on 1 domain only, up to 5k consents per month, and up to 100 pages scanned.
 With a free account, you cannot style the cookie pop-up and have to bring your own cookie policy.

 **Can I generate a Cookie Policy for free?**